 There is a lot to see and do in Thamel.
 If you have an early arrival, you may stroll around the hippest and most happening area in Thamel, where you can find restaurants with varieties of cuisine to dine at.
 This first night in the country, you will be staying in Kathmandu.

 On your second day, you can go sightseeing in some of the famous religious and historical sites of Kathmandu.
 After exploring this city of temples; you will meet your tour guide at the hotel.
 You will be briefed in detail about the wildlife adventure.
 The guide will also assist you with any last-minute shopping that you require for the safari.

 Have a well-rested night at Kathmandu before heading off to the wildlife.

 (You can dump the stuff you do not want during the trek at the hotel or our office store.)

 After a good morning meal you will be traveling to Besisahar, the entry point of Annapurna Circuit Trekking.
 A private van will be waiting for you at the hotel parking hop on and get ready to ride.
 Once you leave Kathmandu Valley through the check post at Nagdhunga, the ride will be exciting.
 The road might be bumpy with lots of twists and turns.

-However, the eagerness for adventure and the views of the hills, forests and terraced farmlands will make it a noteworthy experience.
-Pulling over occasionally for tea/coffee, snacks and toilet break you will drive through Dhading, Chitwan, Tanahu districts to reach Lamjung.
+However, the eagerness for adventure and the views of the hills, forests, and terraced farmlands will make it a noteworthy experience.
+Pulling over occasionally for tea/coffee, snacks and toilet breaks you will drive through Dhading, Chitwan, and Tanahu districts to reach Lamjung.
 6-7 hours of this fun-filled ride will take you to Besisahar.
-You can spend the rest of the evening taking rest and preparing for the next day.
+You can spend the rest of the evening taking a rest and preparing for the next day.